yangyinqi/zf_vimrc.vim/README.md

 may work: (search and see `g:zf_fakevim`)

-* neovim (not fully tested, but should work for most case)
 * Qt Creator's FakeVim (able to use, no plugin support, some keymap doesn't work)
 * IntelliJ IDEA's IdeaVim (able to use, no plugin support, some keymap doesn't work)
 * XCode's XVim (not recommended, some action have unexpected behavior)